 What You Should Know About Oral Cancer

 - Oral Cancer often starts as a tiny, unnoticed white or red spot or sore anywhere in the mouth.

-- It can affect any area of the oral cavity including the lips, gum tissue, check lining, tongue and the hard or soft palate.
+- It can affect any area of the oral cavity including the lips, gum tissue, cheek lining, tongue and the hard or soft palate.